libmapper/libmapper/doc/tutorials/tutorial_c.md

   resources to the new instance;

-If you want to use another method for determining which active instance to release (e.g. the sound with the lowest volume), you can create an `instance_event_handler` for the signal and write the method yourself:
+If you want to use another method for determining which active instance to release (e.g. the sound with the lowest volume), you can create an handler for the signal and write the method yourself:

 ~~~c
 void my_handler(mpr_sig sig, mpr_int_evt evt, mpr_id inst, int len,